byu-cce270/content/docs/unit1/If_GoalSeek/exercise.md

 # Exercise 1 - Concrete Price Estimator

 The following exercise is based on the IF/IFS statements we have just covered.
-For this exercise, you will need to open the in-class workbook and follow the given instruction.
+For this exercise, open the in-class workbook and follow the instructions.

-You can find the Concrete Price Estimator/Brick Making Business starter sheet here:
+You can find the Concrete Price Estimator/Brick Making Business starter sheet here: [IF Statement/Goal Seek Starter Sheet](https://docs.google.com/spreadsheets/d/1dRBdakgxpdWYoMZUzLZTinmhpVqI01joI3EBHkIl3ek/edit?gid=783593226#gid=783593226)

 ## Instructions